morningspace/docker-registry-cli/README.md

 ## How to use

-Run `reg-cli` inside container or `reg-cli.sh` outside container, it gives you help information including the usage syntax and examples.
+Run `reg-cli` inside container or `reg-cli.sh` outside container, it will give you help information by default including the usage syntax and examples.

 ### Copy images between registries